typesupply/pasteglyph/source/documentation/index.md

 ## Source

 - **Font:** Pick the font you want to copy from.
+This shows all open fonts and fonts in the same directory as the current font.
 If you want to paste from a font that isn't open, select "Open Font…" and choose the font you want.
 - **Glyph:** Enter the name of the glyph you want to copy from.
 - **Layers:** Select the layer, or layers, that you want to copy from.